 Between ages 20 and 39:

-Adults over age 40 who have no risk factors or ongoing eye conditions should be screened:
+Adults age 40 and older who have no risk factors or ongoing eye conditions should be examined:

 Depending on your risk factors for eye diseases and your current symptoms or illnesses, your eye doctor may recommend that you have exams more often.